microsoft/CCF/doc/index.rst

       :align: left
       :target: concepts.html

-    Get started with CCF and its core concepts through a sample app.
+    Get started with the Confidential Consortium Framework and its core concepts.

     ---